 Azumanga Daioh

-If you’re looking for a light hearted funny show that is truly a slice of life with the most random female characters and quirky teachers, one that doesn’t even require you to pay much attention as there is no ongoing storyline, this is your show!
+If you’re looking for a light hearted funny show that is truly a slice-of-life with the most random female characters and quirky teachers, one that doesn’t even require you to pay much attention as there is no ongoing storyline, this is your show!

 A Sign of Affection